lemariva/micropython-i2s-driver/README.md

     ```
     git clone --recursive https://github.com/micropython/micropython.git
     ```
 2. Copy the files of this repository inside the folder `ports/esp32`.

+:warning: If you want to directly replace the original files with the provided in this repository, be sure that you've taken the same commit hash.
+MicroPython changes a lot, and you'll compiling issues if you ignore this warning.

 If you don't want to replace the files `modmachine.c`, `modmachine.h` and `Makefile`, make the following modifications to the originals:
     * `modmachine.c`: add the line
     ```
         { MP_ROM_QSTR(MP_QSTR_I2S), MP_ROM_PTR(&machine_i2s_type) },